 Preview thumbnails are created by PowerPoint taking a static capture of your first non-hidden slide.
 If that slide contains animations, you’ll need to take this into account because the thumbnail will be generated from what you see in the normal view, not the slide show view.

-Here’s how you create a thumbnail preview image for your PowerPoint file:
+Here’s how you create a thumbnail preview image for your PowerPoint file on Windows (macOS follows):

 1. Open your presentation in PowerPoint